-The water tower in the south of Prenzlauer Berg was built in the middle of the 19th century and is one of the oldest water towers in Berlin.
-To this day, the tower is lovingly called the "Dicker Hermann" by many Berliners.
-Meanwhile, he serves as a residential building.
+The water tower in the south of Prenzlauer Berg was built in the mid-19th century and is one of the oldest surviving water towers in Berlin.
+To this day, the tower is affectionately called "Dicker Hermann" by many Berliners.
+It now serves as a residential building.

-Beautifully situated in a small public park, with many benches, a playground, trampoline and table tennis, you can make yourself comfortable up here with a picnic blanket, enjoy the view of the TV tower and Wilhelminian style buildings and the subsequent visit to one of the many street cafes or restaurants around the Wasserturmplatz.
+Beautifully situated in a small public park, with many benches, a playground, trampoline and table tennis tables, you can also make yourself comfortable up here with a picnic blanket, enjoy the view of the TV tower and Wilhelminian style buildings and then look forward to a visit to one of the numerous street cafés or restaurants around the Wasserturmplatz.

 May 26, 2018